-What are the largest uranium companies in the world?
-We run through the firms producing the most of this crucial material.
+What are the largest uranium companies in the world by market cap?
+We run through the biggest firms producing and exploring for the nuclear fuel.

-New nuclear reactors will require more uranium production, which bodes well for uranium-producing companies.
+New nuclear technology will require more uranium output, which bodes well for uranium-producing companies.
 The long-term outlook for uranium shows that demand is projected to climb 25 percent higher by 2025.
 This uptick will largely come from Asia's robust and growing nuclear energy industry.

 There is also increasing interest in small modular reactors.
 Capitalizing on the same processes used to create nuclear power on a smaller scale, they offer another way to integrate atomic energy into a project or energy grid.

 With that in mind, it's worth looking at which companies are the world's leading uranium miners.
-The list below lays out 2020's five largest uranium companies that are publicly traded, providing a brief overview of what they got up to last year and what news they have released so far in 2021.
+The list below lays out the five largest uranium companies by market cap, providing a brief overview of their uranium operations and projects.
+All market cap data was current as of April 11, 2022.

 Major miner BHP's Olympic Dam mine in Australia is one of the largest uranium deposits in the world.
 Although copper is the primary resource mined at Olympic Dam, the project also hosts uranium, gold and silver.
 According to the company, Olympic Dam has a fully integrated processing facility.

-After completing a comprehensive study, the company scrapped plans for a brownfield expansion at Olympic Dam in late 2020.
-Citing the complexity of the copper deposit, BHP instead has opted to focus on "targeted debottlenecking investments, plant upgrades and modernisation of our infrastructure" at the Australian property.
+After completing a comprehensive study, the company scrapped plans for a brownfields expansion at Olympic Dam in late 2020.
+Citing the complexity of the copper deposit, BHP instead has opted to focus on "targeted debottlenecking investments, plant upgrades and modernization of infrastructure" at the Australian property.

-In 2020, output from the uranium project increased 3.8 percent year-over-year.
-Totals climbed from 7.8 million pounds of uranium oxide concentrate to 8.1 million pounds.
+In 2021, output from the uranium asset decreased 11 percent year-over-year.
+Total production fell from 3.678 million metric tons (MT) of uranium oxide concentrate to 3.267 million MT.

 Due to COVID-19 regulations, Cameco temporarily suspended production at its Cigar Lake uranium project in early 2020, and operations were curtailed until late September.
-The company experienced a decline in production in 2020 was the result of project shutdowns in Canada, a segment that factors largely into the company's annual tallies.
+The company experienced a decline in production that year as the result of project shutdowns in Canada, a segment that factors largely into the company's annual tallies.

-Cameco's notable Canadian operations include a 50 percent stake in Cigar Lake, which is considered the most prolific uranium mine in the world.
-Cameco's assets in the country also include the McArthur River mine and Key Lake mill, located in the Athabasca Basin, a well-known uranium jurisdiction in the province of Saskatchewan.
+Cameco's notable Canadian operations include a 50 percent stake in Cigar Lake, which is considered the most prolific uranium mine in the world, as well as the McArthur River mine and Key Lake mill, located in the Athabasca Basin, a well-known uranium jurisdiction in the province of Saskatchewan.

 In the US, Cameco owns the Smith Ranch-Highland operation in Wyoming's Powder River Basin, as well as the Crow Butte operation in Nebraska.
 Production has been curtailed at both properties as of 2016.
-Additionally, Cameco has a 60 percent stake in a mine in Kazakhstan.
+Additionally, Cameco has a 40 percent stake in the Inkai mine in Kazakhstan.